imkarin/webdev-code-challenge/README.md

 At this point, you've almost recreated the API that you were fetching from in assignment 3.
 The key difference being: your current API returns a random question, and the API you fetched from required you to provide a **query parameter**: `id`, to request a specific question.
 This was useful, so that you could make sure not to request a question that the user had already answered.

 So let's recreate this:
-Remember the code to listen to a route (e.g. "/question", and return some sort of response):
+Remember we told the code to listen to a route (e.g. "/question", and return some sort of response):
  ```js
  app.get("/question", (req, res) => {
    res.send("Question?");